 American Public Radio, The Story w/ Dick Gordon

 Katie McCaskey and her husband relocated to Staunton, Va., and opened a neighborhood grocery store.
 Their story involves a failed partnership, getting their power cut off and trying to offer customer service that gets people to return.
-This story comes from our partnership with Salon, where Katie wrote an essay about her business.
-Read more about her forthcoming book, and the store.

 We never thought we’d be grocers

 George Bowers was a New Yorker who died at the turn of last century.
 It turns out, he would change my life…

 The move from the 600 block of West Beverley — the 1890s home of the landmark Staunton grocery George Bowers opened in 1881 — has already brought a quadrupling of foot traffic during the store’s first weekend at its new location, Weidemann said.
 With the move to the Stonewall Jackson School came an “on-off” Alcoholic Beverages Control Department license, which means people can drink beer or wine at the store.